According to "Bad,"

 This is an argument I have heard many times before, and each time I encounter it, it strikes me as attractive but incomplete.
 The thing is, this is an argument that cannot simply be discarded wholesale.
 It contains a vital kernel of truth that must be acknowledged.

-It is natural for humans to seek identity.
+It is natural for humans to seek shared identity.
 We label everything around us as a way of understanding our world and helping us react to it more quickly.
 By uniting under the atheist banner, we communicate something to each other and to the believers.
 As long as we continue to remember what atheism is and is not, I see little problem with using it in such a way.
-Of course, I am an advocate of reason, skepticism, and science.
-I also happen to be proud that I have taken these tools to their logical conclusion - atheism.
+Of course, I will also advocate for reason, skepticism, and science.
+I have taken these tools to their logical conclusion - atheism.

 Tags: atheism, atheist, secular, atheist movement, critical thinking, reason, skepticism, science, philosophy, religion, worldview, identity